Construction of multi solitary waves with symmetry for the damped nonlinear Klein-Gordon equation: Introduction

-The result is intuitively very clear: if all solitons have same sign, at leading order the interaction is attractive, and so the various solitons can not spread away.
-The proof is however more involved.
-Besides the fact that in our definition, the multi-soliton configuration is only attained on a sequence of time, there is major roadblock in the informal argument.
-The dynamics of the interaction of center of mass alone does show attraction: for example, one can prove for this unperturbed system that the maximum distance between the soliton centers decrease over time.
-This however not the case for the minimal distance, and there are example where the minimal distance between the centers actually increase on some interval of time.
-The main obstacle is that the perturbation size is actually related to the \emph{minimal} distance between solitons, and so it can be leading order in the dynamics: but there, there is no monotonicity.
+The result is intuitively very clear: if all solitons have same sign, at leading order the interaction is attractive, and so the various solitons cannot spread away.
+However, the proof is more involved.
+Besides the fact that, in our definition, the multi-soliton configuration is only attained on a sequence of time, there is a major roadblock in the informal argument.
+The dynamics of the interaction of the center of mass alone does show attraction: for example, one can prove for this unperturbed system that the maximum distance between soliton decreases over time.
+This, however, is not the case for the minimal distance, and there are examples where the minimal distance actually increases on some interval of time.
+The main obstacle is that the perturbation size is actually related to the \emph{minimal} distance between solitons, and so it can be leading order in the dynamics: but then, there is no monotonicity.

-Instead, we show a conditional stability result, and prove that the multi-soliton configuration holds for all times, with some quantitative bounds, via a bootstrap argument.
-However, the bounds obtained imply a slow spreading of the multi-soliton, and a key quantity is not integrable in time: from there, we reach a contradiction.
+Instead, we show a conditional stability result, and prove that the multi-soliton configuration holds for all times, with some quantitative bounds, via a bootstrap argument with decay in time.
+The decay rate however is not compatible with energy expansion, which is a contradiction.